 -

-This dataset provides Census 2021 estimates that classify non-UK born short-term residents in England and Wales by ethnic group.
+This dataset provides Census 2021 estimates that classify non-UK born short-term residents in household spaces in England and Wales by tenure.
 The estimates are as at Census Day, 21 March 2021.
 We have not adjusted these estimates to correct for non-response.
 Consider this when comparing results with 2011 Census short-term resident estimates.

 -

-This dataset provides Census 2021 estimates that classify non-UK born short-term residents aged 16 years and over in England and Wales by NS-SEC.
+This dataset provides Census 2021 estimates that classify non-UK born short-term residents in England and Wales by sex and by single year of age.
 The estimates are as at Census Day, 21 March 2021.
 We have not adjusted these estimates to correct for non-response.
 Consider this when comparing results with 2011 Census short-term resident estimates.

 -